 Understanding Faucet Warranties

 If your GE or Amana refrigerator breaks while under warranty, a repairman will show up to fix it at no cost to you.
-If your faucet breaks, your composite deck collapses or your gutters rust while under warranty, the manufacturer will mail you some parts.
+If your faucet breaks, your composite deck collapses or your gutters rust while under warranty, the manufacturer will send you some parts.

 Why the difference?
 A refrigerator is an appliance and the established practice in the very competitive appliance industry is to warranty against both parts and labor costs.
-A faucet is a building product, and the practice in the building products industries is to warrant only the parts.
+A faucet is a building product, and the practice in the building products industries is to guarantee only the parts.

-All of this plumbing labor is expensive, often more expensive than the cost of a new faucet, which is why most people faced with a defective faucet just buy a new one.
+Plumbing labor is expensive, often more expensive than the cost of a new faucet, which is why most people faced with a defective faucet just buy a new one.
 Moreover, the company is usually in no great hurry to send you the

 replacement parts, and few of us can go for a few weeks without a working kitchen faucet.
 Plus you have to send in the original receipt and sometimes the offending part.
 Who keeps receipts for 5 years or more?
 And if you did happen to save the receipt, where is it after all that time?

-Most reputable faucet companies offer "lifettime" warranties on moving parts and many finishes.
+Most reputable faucet companies offer "lifetime" warranties on moving parts and many finishes.
 "Lifetime" faucet warranties are not, however, actually for your lifetime; "life of the house" does not mean for the life of the house; and 100 year warranties are not really for 100 years.
 No matter the wording in the bold print of the warranty, the fine print boils down to this: The warranty is good as long as you own the house in which the faucet is installed.
 You may cease to own the house when you die, of course, but more probably when you sell it.
 Once you no longer own the house, the warranty expires.
-As the average American moves once every seven years, the risk to the faucet maker is actually fairly short.
+As the average American moves once every seven years, the risk to the faucet maker is actually fairly short term.